-3. Further takes note with appreciation of the report of the Special Rapporteur on the rights of person with disabilities on the provision of different forms of rights-based support for persons with disabilities, including access to adequate decision-making support when seeking to make informed health-related choices;
+3. Further takes note with appreciation of the report of the Special Rapporteur on the rights of person with disabilities on the right of persons with disabilities to equal recognition before the law;

+4. Equally takes note with appreciation of the report of the Special Rapporteur on Torture and other Cruel, Inhuman or Degrading Treatment or Punishment on questions arising in relation to the notion of “psychological torture” under human rights law;

-4. Reaffirms the obligation of States to protect, promote and respect all human rights and fundamental freedoms and to ensure that policies and services related to mental health comply with international human rights norms;
+5. Reaffirms the obligation of States to protect, promote and respect all human rights and fundamental freedoms and to ensure that policies and services related to mental health comply with international human rights norms;

-5. Urges States to take active steps to fully integrate a human rights perspective into mental health and community services, and to adopt, implement, update, strengthen or monitor, as appropriate, all existing laws, policies and practices with a view to eliminating all forms of discrimination, stigma, prejudice, violence, abuse, social exclusion and segregation within that context, and to promote the right of persons with mental health conditions or psychosocial disabilities to full inclusion and effective participation in society, on an equal basis with others;
+6. Urges States to take active steps to fully integrate a human rights perspective into mental health and community services, and to adopt, implement, update, strengthen or monitor, as appropriate, all existing laws, policies and practices, with a view to eliminating all forms of discrimination; stigma; stereotypes; prejudice; violence; abuse; social exclusion; segregation; unlawful or arbitrary deprivation of liberty and institutionalization; and overmedicalization within that context, and to promote the right of persons with mental health conditions or psychosocial disabilities to live independently, to full inclusion and effective participation in society , to decide upon matters affecting them and to have their dignity respected on an equal basis with others;

+7. Further urges States to promote a paradigm shift in mental health, inter alia, in the fields of clinical practice, policy, research, medical education and investment, through the promotion of community-, evidence-, human rights-based and people-centred services and supports that protect, promote and respect the enjoyment of the rights, autonomy, will and preferences of all persons , including by the provision of a range of voluntary supported decision-making mechanisms, such as peer support, and safeguards against abuse and undue influence within support arrangements, over a model based on the dominance of biomedical interventions, coercion, medicalization and institutionalization;

+8. Calls upon States to abandon all practices and treatments that fail to respect the rights, autonomy, will, and preferences of all persons on an equal basis with others, and that lead to power imbalances, stigma, discrimination, harm and human rights violations and abuses in mental health settings;

+9. Further calls upon States to ensure that persons with mental health conditions or psychosocial disabilities, including users of mental health services, have access to justice on an equal basis with others, including through the provision of procedural and age-appropriate accommodations;

-6. Also urges8.
-Calls upon States to abandon all practices that fail to respect the rightswill, and preferences of all persons on an equal basis and that lead to power imbalances, stigma discriminationin mental health settings States to address the underlying social, economic and environmental determinants of health and to address holistically the range of barriers arising from inequality and discrimination that impede the full enjoyment of human rights in the context of mental health;
+10. Urges States to address the underlying social, economic and environmental determinants of health and to address holistically a range of barriers arising from inequality and discrimination that impede the full enjoyment of human rights in the context of mental health;